A3-Root/Root_Cyberwarfare/README.md

 **Contributors**: Mister Adrian

 **Special Thanks**:
-- Mister Adrian - The original creator of the MACW mod available in steam workshop and for providing permissions to take over his work.
+- Mister Adrian - The original creator of the MACW mod available in steam workshop and for providing permissions to take over their work.
 - CBA Team - Core framework foundation upon which this is built
 - ACE Team - For the ACE interactions in using laptops and GPS attachments
 - AE3 Team - ArmaOS terminal system